pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Enable everything and click the build button. (~25 seconds)

 ## Bodyslide
 Since the mod authors use bodyslide group settings inconsistently, you will see lots of unnecessary conflicts when you run a batch build.
 Here is a simple way to keep you from clicking hundreds of conflicting items.
-You must run Bodyslide before ParallaxGen in case you have armor meshes that use Parallax/PBR features.
+You must run Bodyslide before PGPatcher in case you have armor meshes that use Parallax/PBR features.

 1. Launch Bodyslide in MO2.
 1. Choose `3BA`, `unassigned` in the group selection bar.